Savoie: Agriculture

 Numerous wine grapes are also grown in Savoie.
 The most famous wines are made of Gamay, Pinot noir and Mondeuse grapes.
 Fruit production is the third largest component of agriculture in Savoie.

 Apples and pears are also produced in the region and are well known for their qualities.

 Demographics

-Residents of Savoie are known as Savoyards, though they can also be called Savoisiens (the historical name) or Savoyens.
+Residents of Savoie are known as Savoyards in French, though they can also be called Savoisiens (the historical name) or Savoyens.

 Principal towns

 The most populous commune is Chambéry, the prefecture.
-As of 2019, there are 8 communes with more than 7,000 inhabitants:
+As of 2023, there are 8 communes with more than 7,000 inhabitants: